View maps and timeline of The Han Dynasty

-In 85 BC an official introduced a seed drill (1800 years before one was developed in the west), so that ploughing and seeding could be undertaken simultaneously.
+In 85 BCE an official introduced a seed drill (1800 years before one was developed in the west), so that ploughing and seeding could be undertaken simultaneously.

 Dykes and canals were built to irrigate farmland and prevent flooding.
 One canal was 125 km long, and linked the Yellow River to the capital, Changan; it was used to transport food to the huge urban population.

 The Han period also witnessed other vital innovations in productivity, such as water-powered bellows used in the production of iron, and the application of waterpower to milling grain.
-Above all, paper was invented in the 1st century BC, bamboo having proved not ideal as a material for making documents and books with.
+Famously, paper was invented in the 1st century BCE, bamboo having proved not ideal as a material for making documents and books with.

 The centuries of peace which the Han period brought stimulated trade.
 Internal trade within the empire flourished, and exports became a major factor for the first time.
 The expansion of agriculture and trade led to the further proliferation of towns and cities within China.

-The main Chinese export item during the period was silk, traded overland through Central Asia along the Silk Road.
-Silk reached as far afield as Rome in the 1st century BC.
+The main Chinese export item during the period was silk, traded overland through Central Asia along the Silk Road (see below, Central Asia).
+Silk reached as far afield as there Roman Empire in the 1st century BCE.